-20 apartments for rent in Addicks Park Ten, Houston, TX
+20 apartments for rent near Addicks Park Ten, Houston, TX

 Addicks/ Park Ten neighborhood is an area of Houston, Texas that was formerly its own community.
 Addicks started out as a railroad stop for the Bear Creek area community and was named after its postmaster, Henry Addicks.
 This area was primarily settled by Germans in the 1800s along the Bear, Langham, and South Mayde creeks.
 The Addicks area is located at the intersection of Highway 6 and Interstate Highway 10.
 The area lies 9 miles east of Katy, and 19 miles west of downtown Houston.